texfaq/texfaq.github.io/FAQ-ctan.md

-Users should ordinarily download material from CTAN via the [archive selector](http://mirror.ctan.org/): this uses the mirror monitor's database, and uses the caller's geographical location to offer an efficient choice of ''sufficiently up-to-date'' mirror site for you to connect to.
+Users should ordinarily download material from CTAN via the [archive selector](http://mirror.ctan.org/): this uses the mirror monitor's database, and uses the caller's geographical location to offer an efficient choice of "sufficiently up-to-date" mirror site for you to connect to.
 This procedure has the advantage of distributing the load on CTAN mirrors.